Modernized Legacy App, Enabled Acquisition

 Develop Answers

-My basic formula for developing answers is as follows: Get Inspired, Explore Possibilities, Iterate, and Test.
-Rinse and repeat.
+My basic formula for developing answers is as follows:

-Research apps
+Find Inspiration: Research apps

 I researched products with similar complexity, a more modern design, and related industry.
 I was inspired by Salesforce and Relativity.